davsclaus/camel-riders-in-the-cloud/README.md

-# Camel riders in the Cloud
+# Camel microservices with Spring Boot and Kubernetes

 Two microservices using Spring Boot and WildFly Swarm with Apache Camel running on Kubernetes.